DevSteg/personal-portfolio/README.md

         3.

 - ### Further Testing

+    * Tested all links work as expected and all links to external sources open in a new window.

     * Form testing, test submitted the form to test that all the fields require the correct information.
     By doing this I realised that the *value* attribute in the input tag should of been *placeholder*.